One of the most basic things you need to know about stick welding (SMAW) is if you pull or push the rod when you weld.

 Pushing the rod is also called forehand welding.
 Here you point away from the puddle and towards the direction of welding.

-Also, the final bead would be wider, shorter and it would look better.
+- The final bead would be wider, shorter and it would look better.

 What is the correct angle when pulling a stick rod?